 When companies approach branding firms like Siegel+Gale for guidance on merging two corporate or product brands, the request is typically for us to develop a name, logo, endorsement strategy and story for the new merged entity.
 In many cases, however, it’s not the right move to simply create and launch a new brand identity overnight.
 The job is not done with the introduction of some new branding elements.

-Merging brands is a process.
+Merging companies and brands is a process.
 It’s about transitioning equity, shifting perceptions and migrating customers.
 It must be done carefully, strategically, with the full support of business, marketing and brand management resources within a company.
 If not done right, companies can squander brand equity and lose customers.
 In addition, competitors can steal market share, company cultures can be destroyed, and, the value that the M&A deal was supposed to create can get undermined.

 The problem is that, in most cases, companies lack a clear business and marketing migration plan and resources to support an effective brand migration.
 This is probably a result of the way mergers and acquisitions happen: executives who have little experience managing brands work behind the scenes to make an acquisition.
 The acquisition is announced and there is no qualified team in place to manage the transition.
 Merging brands is treated as an afterthought.